Can You Take Mucinex While Breastfeeding? Let’s Find Out!

 Can you take mucinex while breastfeeding - FAQs:

-1. What kind of Mucinex can I take while nursing?
+1. What kind of Mucinex can I take while breastfeeding?

 Both expectorant guaifenesin and dextromethorphan are found in Mucinex DM or Robitussin DM.
 These are okay to consume while breastfeeding.

-3) What can I take to prevent congestion while breastfeeding?
+2. What can I take for congestion while breastfeeding?

 Oral decongestants such as pseudoephedrine and phenylephrine are great to treat decongestants and are great to help treat the nasal congestion that is caused by colds, allergies, and sinus infections.
 They can be found in common in over-the-counter medications and are safe to consume while breastfeeding